Pocahontas Facts

 Let's start with research!
 With this task at hand, it quickly became apparent that opinions were easier to find than facts.

 Below are the 18 facts written about Pocahontas contemporaneous with her life.
 Legends, movies, and oral traditions are not included as sources.
 The sources for the quotes are listed, with the name of author and date of publication.
-These documents are available in to purchase print or free on-line.
+These documents are available for purchase in print or free on-line.

 Keep in mind that just because something was written at the time Pocahontas was living doesn't guarantee it is true.
 (Not everything you read in the newspaper, for instance, is true.)
 However, the fact that it was written, and it's authorship and publication history are known, makes it an event that history can examine.